 One of the tricky things about compression socks is putting them on.
 Because they are tighter than “normal” socks it’s difficult if not impossible to just pull them on.
 Luckily, every compression sock vendor has a handy how-to guide on their site.
 Rejuva Health includes a handy instruction card in their hand-packed packaging.
 In case you’re wondering here’s a super quick video from Travelsox below on how to put them on easily.

-Did I convince you that you need a pair or two of compression socks the next time you travel or have a lot of walking or working to do?
+Did I convince you that you need a pair or two of compression socks the next time you travel or have a lot of walking or work to do?
 I hope so.
 This is just a sampling of compression socks on the market there are many other brands and styles to suit just about everyone.
 Most compression socks run between $30-$35 USD per pair.
 Try them once and you’ll feel the difference.

 QUICK BITE: Check out our research on the best travel compression socks.
 We’ll show you why you need to consider adding these game-changing socks to your travel must-have list.